shogunxam/dualmonitortool/README.txt

 Requirements
 ------------

-Dual Monitor Tools should run on any implementation of Windows that has .NET 2.0 installed, but DualWallpaperChanger requires .NET 4.5 or later.
+Dual Monitor Tools should run on any implementation of Windows that has .NET 2.0 installed,but DualWallpaperChanger requires .NET 4.5 or later.
 Ideally you need two or more monitors attached to the computer, but tools like DualLauncher and DualWallpaperChanger can be useful to users with a single monitor.

 Installation
 ------------

-There is currently no installer, so you need to unzip the download and extract the files to a suitable directory and then run the tools that you want.
+There is currently no installer, just follow the following steps to manually install:

-You may need to mark the files as safe to run before you can use them.
-This also includes the .dll files used by DualWallpaperChanger.
-To do this, right click on the file in Windows Explorer, select 'Properties', click the 'Unblock' button and then 'OK'.
+1) Download DualMonitorTools-1.10.zip to a folder on your computer.
+2) Before unzipping this file, it is recommended that you mark it as safe by right-clicking on it, selecting "Properties", click the 'Unblock' button and then 'OK'.
+This step is not essential, but will save hassle later on especially when trying to use DualWallpaperChanger.
+3) Extract the contents of the zip to a suitable folder on your computer.

+Then just run the tools that you are interested in.

 SwapScreen, DualLauncher, DualWallpaperChanger and DualSnap will all put themselves in the Notification Area (System Tray) when run, so if you run them and it looks like nothing has happened, you need to look in the Notification Area.
 These four tools all have an option 'Start when Windows starts' which does what it says.

 SwapScreen
 ----------